tlindner/GIME-MMU-TESTER/README.md

 4. Check for table anomaly:
  - The 256 entry result table should contain number incrementing by 1 from start to finish
  - If there is less than 2mb of RAM, the table should repeat.
- - If this pattern is not seen, the first table entry is reported.
+ - If this pattern is not seen, the first wrong table entry is reported.

 Option 2, MMU slot register width: